awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.UpdateExpressions.md

     --return-values ALL_NEW
 ```

-Now that `Color` exists, we can add more elements to it:
+Now that `Color` exists, you can add more elements to it\.

 ```
 aws dynamodb update-item \